Abassowolabi/PropertyBot/README.md

 **Author:** Abass Owolabi
 📧 Email: [abassowolabi091021@gmail.com](mailto:abassowolabi091021@gmail.com)

-💼 Available for freelance scraping work (Upwork, Fiverr, LinkedIn, etc.)
+💼 Available for freelance scraping projects on Upwork, Fiverr, LinkedIn & more.

 ---

 ## 📝 License

-This project is for educational and personal use only.
+This project is for **educational and personal use only**.
-Always comply with a website’s **Terms of Service** when scraping data.
+Always respect websites’ **Terms of Service** when scraping.